 Clinical coders are responsible for making a full and accurate computer record of a patient's stay in hospital.
 They translate diagnoses and treatment into alphanumeric codes.
 They liaise with clinical professionals, including doctors, nurses and other staff to ensure that patients' diagnoses are recorded accurately.
 They will also be involved in reviewing data.
 Some will work as tutors and deliver training to staff on using clinical coding.

 Staff working in clinical audit facilitate and undertake projects to measure the clinical effectiveness and governance of specific services and make recommendations on how they can be improved.
 Depending on the post, duties could include:

 - making a full and accurate computer record of patients' stays in hospital

 - translating patients' diagnoses and treatment into alphanumeric codes

 - liaising with doctors, nurses and other staff to ensure diagnoses and treatment are recorded accurately

 - reviewing quality of data

 Information governance managers ensure information systems in an organisation comply with national rules and standards about how information is captured, stored and shared.
-This would typically involve the legal requirements of the Data Protection Act and Freedom of Information Act.
+This would typically involve the legal requirements of the Data Protection Act, Freedom of Information Act and GDPR.